trufnetwork/evm-contracts/docs/AttestationLibrary.md

 - Surface verification failures in logs/metrics instead of swallowing them silently.

 ## Example Contract
-- A minimal, non-production example lives at `contracts/attestation/TrufAttestationConsumer.sol`.
+- A minimal, non-production example lives in the repository at `contracts/attestation/TrufAttestationConsumer.sol`.
 It keeps a single owner-set leader and shows how to persist the latest datapoint.
 - The accompanying test suite (`test/attestation/TrufAttestationConsumer.test.ts`) demonstrates end-to-end verification using the golden fixture.
 - Replace the leader management with your own governance/allowlist logic before shipping to mainnet.